Results 1 - 10

 - Add to MetaCart

-Manifold regularization: A geometric framework for learning from examples
+Manifold regularization: A geometric framework for learning from labeled and unlabeled examples

 "...
 We propose a family of learning algorithms based on a new form of regularization that allows us to exploit the geometry of the marginal distribution.
 We focus on a semi-supervised framework that incorporates labeled and unlabeled data in a general-purpose learner.
 Some transductive graph learning al ..."